Adyen/adyen-shopware6/README.md

-**This plugin is currently under development.
-Please do not use this project until the first official release!**

 # Adyen Payment plugin for Shopware 6
 Use Adyen's plugin for Shopware 6 to offer frictionless payments online, in-app, and in-store.